Two-Day Ha Giang trek

 *Please note that the terrain can be challenging, with steep inclines, particularly during foggy or rainy weather.
-We recommend wearing sturdy walking shoes with good grip for your safety and comfort.
+We recommend wearing sturdy trekking shoes with good grip for your safety and comfort.

 -